jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/FAQ/FAQ.md

 In addition to providing SYN Flood, ACK Floods, ICMP Flood, UDP Flood, NTP Floods, SSDP Flood and other attacks protection, it also supports application-layer protection against attacks such as CC attacks, HTTP Flood, etc.

-**Q: What ISP lines does Anti-DDoS Pro support?**
+**Q: What ISP-Lines does Anti-DDoS Pro support?**

-A: Anti-DDoS Pro supports single and multiple ISP line purchase, and supports the single ISP line to upgrade to multi ISP lines.
+A: Anti-DDoS Pro supports single and multiple ISP-Line purchase, and supports the single ISP-Line to upgrade to multi ISP-Lines.
-- Single ISP line: The China Telecom's ISP line can support up to 400G of protection bandwidth.
+- Single ISP-Line: The China Telecom's ISP-Lines can support up to 400G of protection bandwidth.

-- Multi ISP line: There are two optional ISP lines: Telecom+Unicom and Telecom+Unicom+CMCC, supporting up to 400G of protection bandwidth.
+- Multi ISP-Lines: There are two optional ISP-Lines: Telecom+Unicom and Telecom+Unicom+CMCC, supporting up to 400G of protection bandwidth.

-By default, the China Telecom's ISP line will be resolved to the China Telecom Machine Room, the China Unicom's ISP line to the China Unicom Machine Room, and the CMCC's ISP line to the CMCC Machine Room.
-If the attack traffic exceeds the maximum capacity of China Unicom Machine Room or CMCC Machine Room, the ISP line will be resolved to the China Telecom's ISP line to complete the cleaning.
+By default, the China Telecom's ISP-Lines will be resolved to the China Telecom Machine Room, the China Unicom's ISP-Lines to the China Unicom Machine Room, and the CMCC's ISP-Lines to the CMCC Machine Room.
+If the attack traffic exceeds the maximum capacity of China Unicom Machine Room or CMCC Machine Room, the ISP-Lines will be resolved to the China Telecom's ISP-Lines to complete the cleaning.

 **Q: Does Anti-DDoS Pro support extensive domains?**